What is the Academy academic program?

 No. Students must get the Academy on their own.
 However, parents frequently arrange car pools, and there is a secure parking lot for students who drive.
 There is also shuttle service between the Academy and WPI that runs before 7:30 am and 5:00 pm daily.

 Graduates attend many of the major prestigious colleges and universities in and outside of the United States.
 See our Alumni page for more information.

-Do I need to be a Massachusetts resident to attend Mass Academy?
+Do I need to be a Massachusetts resident to apply to and/or attend Mass Academy?

 It is the policy of the Massachusetts Academy of Math and Science to consider for admission only students whose parent(s) or legal guardian(s) have established permanent legal residency in Massachusetts prior to the application deadline in the school year in which the student applies for admission.
+See the Mass Academy Residency Requirement policy for more information.
 Applicants must meet all other admission criteria of the school.
 The parent/guardian of a student must still be a legal resident of Massachusetts on the date the student enters school for their junior year through graduation senior year.